sborquez/tasks/README.md

 ## **Cloud Function Trigger**

 The **Google Cloud Function** listens for messages published to a **Google Cloud Pub/Sub** topic.
-Upon receiving a message, the Cloud Function triggers the pre-defined **Cloud Run Job** for the workflow (set during job creation), passing new parameters specified in the Pub/Sub message.
+Upon receiving a message, the Cloud Function decodes it, determines which **Cloud Run Job** to trigger, and starts the job with the provided parameters.

 ### **Cloud Function Logic**:

-1. The workflow is **already defined** during the job creation phase and is not passed in the Pub/Sub message.
+1. **Decode Pub/Sub message**: The function decodes the base64-encoded message from the Pub/Sub event.
-2. The Pub/Sub message contains **only extra arguments** (e.g., feature name, branch name) for the workflow.
+2. **Determine workflow**: It uses the 'workflow' field in the message to determine which Cloud Run Job to trigger.
+3. **Parse parameters**: The function extracts and formats the parameters from the 'parameters' field in the message.
+4. **Retrieve project and region**: It programmatically gets the Google Cloud Project ID and region.
-3. The Cloud Function uses the **Google Cloud Run API** to trigger the pre-configured Cloud Run Job, passing the arguments.
+5. **Trigger Cloud Run Job**: Using the Cloud Run API, it starts the specified job with the parsed parameters.

 ### **Pub/Sub Message Structure**: